google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 </figure>

-Modern sans serifs, or any sans serifs designed and released in the past couple of decades, have narrow letter width between 850–970 units (85–97%), for smoother reading experience and solid typography.
-The components are not forcibly stretched or stuffed in; instead the sizing of components changes within a sensible range to respect the original form of the Hangeul component, while keeping monospaced letterform.
+Modern sans serifs, or any sans serifs designed and released in the past couple of decades, have narrow letter width between 850–970 units (85–97%), for a smoother reading experience and more modern feel.
+The components are not forcibly stretched or stuffed in; instead, the sizing of components changes within a sensible range to respect the original form of the Hangeul component, while keeping the monospaced letterforms.

 <figure>